freedomofpress/securedrop-docs/docs/admin/maintenance/noble_migration.rst

 ------------

-SecureDrops are currently running the Ubuntu 20.04 (Focal) operating system that will stop receiving security updates in April 2025.
+SecureDrops are currently running the Ubuntu 20.04 (Focal) operating system that will stop receiving security updates in May 2025.
 All SecureDrops must be upgraded by then to ensure you continue receiving security patches.

 In the past, Administrators needed to perform a full reinstall of SecureDrop to move over